 Eat plenty of fruit and vegetables

-It might sound like hard work but try to add fruit or vegetables to every meal if possible.
-Simple ways to increase your fruit and veg intake include smoothies, adding banana to toast, adding fruit to porridge or breakfast cereals.
-Here’s some advice on getting enough fruit and veg.
+Try to add fruit or vegetables to every meal if possible.
+Fruit and vegetables are full of vitamins and minerals that can help you to keep your brain and body functioning well.
+Simple ways to increase your fruit and vegetable intake include smoothies, putting vegetables in your eggs, adding banana to toast and adding fruit to porridge or breakfast cereals.
+Read our advice on getting enough fruit and veg.

 Drink plenty of water